nbmartino/php_sign_up/README.md

 Use webhook.site to obtain an open API endpoint that you can use for this task.
 Your script should be written in object-oriented PHP.
 With classes and methods.
 You may use vanilla JavaScript, jQuery or any other library you're familiar with for the front-end form validation.

+Development Steps:

+1. Install PHP
+	- I'm using PHP version 8.0.0 included in xampp 8.0.0 installer.

+2. Install IDE
+	- Jetbrains PhpStorm 2020.3.1

+3. Create the main PHP file containing the html input form.

+4. Create PHP code for each of the required functionalities.

+5. Refactor the code to encapsulate functionality into classes, methods and corresponding PHP files.